shadmanhabib/home-recipes/README.md

 To rebuild or update this project, the following steps may be followed.

 ### Prerequisites
-- Python 3.11 as required by MkDocs
+- Python 3.11 as required by MkDocs.
 - An installation of MkDocs, specifically Material for MkDocs.

+Pipenv can be used to deploy the required prerequisites.
+An associated Pipfile is included in the repo.

 ### Build
 - Serve live updates for testing and development with `mkdocs serve` and available at [localhost:8000](http://127.0.0.1:800).